TarcanGul/tarcangul.github.io/src/pages/blogs/music-sequencers.md

 ## The Basic Idea

-So this is how Simple Sequencer looks like (and this is the usual design for a sequencer):
+So this is how Simple Sequencer looks like:

 ![simple_sequencer](../../images/for-blogs/SimpleSequencerDemo.gif)